Info

 Hi, I’m Farran Golding.

-I teach journalism at university level and undertake speaking engagements and projects with creative organisations, academic institutions and corporate clients.
+I teach journalism at Manchester Metropolitan University and undertake speaking engagements and projects with creative organisations, academic institutions and corporate clients.
 I also have a background in community engagement, applying journalistic practices and marketing skills to projects with arts and civic institutions.

 I’m a member of the National Union of Journalists (Manchester and Salford branch) and founder of Skate Bylines, a publisher of long-form journalism about skateboarding with an additional focus on the workings of skateboarding media.